 - Companies that work in public, such as a construction worker, a shop window cleaner, or a firm carrying out repairs on a public building

-When might a company need public liability cover?
+When might your company need Public Liability cover?

-There are many situations when a company might need to protect itself with this insurance.
-Some examples include a:
+There are many situations when your business might need to protect itself with this insurance.
+Some examples include:

-- Customer injuring themselves after tripping over a step in a shop
+- A customer injuring themselves after tripping over a step in a shop

-- Customer slipping and falling on a wet floor in a restaurant
+- A customer slipping and falling on a wet floor in a restaurant

-- Passer-by who’s injured by falling scaffolding, which has been erected for construction work
+- A passer-by who’s injured by falling scaffolding, which has been erected for construction work

 - Property damaged by flooding because of a plumber incorrectly fitting a set of taps

-- Parked car that’s damaged because of a roofer, working above, accidentally dropping their equipment
+- A parked car that’s damaged because of a roofer, working above, accidentally dropping their equipment

 When thinking about the level of cover that’s right for your company, it’s important to make sure that it protects both your business financially, and the interests of the public or your clients.